 The listings in the graduate catalog are brief and often not especially informative, so the department prepares prior to registration a "mini-catalog" (MS Word) of the courses it will be offering in the upcoming semester.
 The "mini-catalog" contains detailed descriptions of these courses, prepared by those who will be teaching them.
 You can find the mini-catalog on our Graduate homepage.

 Code of Student Conduct

-Graduate students are governed by the Code of Student Rights and Responsibilities (pdf).
+Graduate students are governed by the Code of Student Rights and Responsibilities (PDF).
 Particular attention is directed to the subject of academic misconduct, regarding dishonesty in course work through plagiarism, cheating, or fabrication, of which no graduate student in history should ever be guilty.
-There is a brief document in the Graduate Catalog on academic misconduct, and the Department of History has issued a policy about academic misconduct.
+There is a Academic Regulations in the Graduate Catalog on academic misconduct, and the Department of History has issued a policy about academic misconduct.